dragonexpert/pokemonmastersbot/README.md

 > Slash commands are not currently implemented.
 I would like to make them at some point.

 ### Future Commands:
- - **maxex**: States what the maximum number of EX Sync Pairs you can have at the current time.
  - **maxgear** [stars] [current_level]: States how many of each upgrade item is necessary to max the gear.

 ## Contributing